 \section{Introduction}

-Traditionally in the area of security, defenses are tested by evaluating their resilience against relevant attacks.
-This is, however, not the case for Byzantine Fault Tolerant (\bft) protocols introduced in the seminal work of Lamport~\etal~\cite{lps82}: \first \byzantine behavior is unconstrained, hence, one can only implement a subset of such behaviors; and \second the subset of \byzantine behaviors to be tested are chosen by system developers, who are naturally tainted by having designed the system with certain limited Byzantine behaviors in mind.
-Similar challenges arise when testing \bft protocols via formal specification and verification methods.
-Here, too, branching over Byzantine (arbitrary) behavior is unconstrained, leading to state explosion when modeling and model checking.
-Last, as a pragmatical consideration, developing test code that implements \byzantine attacks might be risky.
+Byzantine Fault Tolerant (\bft) protocols introduced in the seminal work of Lamport~\etal~\cite{lps82} are designed to withstand attacks or arbitrary malfunction of internal nodes.
+However, creating \byzantine attacks in order to validate a \bft system is challenging: \first \byzantine behavior is unconstrained and \second developers may be tainted by what they think that the system is designed to tolerate.
+Last, as a pragmatical consideration, developing code that implements \byzantine attacks might be risky.

+This paper introduces \Twins, a principled approach for effectuating \byzantine attacks on \bft systems and examining their behavior.
+Instead of coding incorrect behavior, \Twins creates faulty behavior testing from the correct behavior itself, simply by duplicating \textbf{correct and unmodified} node behavior.
+This works as follows.

-We propose \Twins, a new approach for \emph{systematically} testing \bft systems.
-Instead of coding incorrect behavior, \Twins runs faulty nodes in two (or generally, $k$) parallel universes in tandem.
-Both instances have the same credentials/signing-keys and run autonomously. \dahlia{adding some detail here, since the above two sentences are the only explanation of the approach we have in the introduction.} Thus, for example, both nodes can send messages in the same protocol round, but these messages will carry conflicting information; to the rest of the system, this \twins behavior will appear indistinguishable from an equivocating behavior by a single node.
+Twins creates a "faulty" nodes by deploying two (or generally, $k$) instances, both having the same credentials/signing-keys but running autonomously.
+Thus, for example, both nodes can send messages in the same protocol round, but these messages will carry conflicting proposals or votes; to the rest of the system, this \twins behavior will appear indistinguishable from an equivocating behavior by a single node.